PacificBiosciences/paraphase/README.md

 - `-t`: Number of threads.
 - `-p`: Prefix of output files when the input is a single sample, i.e. use with `-b`.
 If not provided, prefix will be extracted from the name of the input BAM.
 - `--genome`: Genome reference build.
 Default is `38`.
 If `37` or `19` is specified, Paraphase will run the analysis for GRCh37 or hg19, respectively (note that only 11 medically relevant [regions](docs/regions.md) are supported now for GRCh37/hg19).
-- `gene1only`: If specified, variants calls will be made against the main gene only for SMN1, PMS2, STRC, NCF1 and IKBKG, see [below](#interpreting-the-output).
+- `--gene1only`: If specified, variants calls will be made against the main gene only for SMN1, PMS2, STRC, NCF1 and IKBKG, see more information [here](docs/vcf.md).
 - `--novcf`: If specified, no VCF files will be produced.
 - `--samtools`: path to samtools.
 If the paths to samtools or minimap2 are not already in the PATH environment variable, they can be provided through the `--samtools` and `--minimap2` parameters.
 - `--minimap2`: path to minimap2